Ikayherce/guess_the_ai_prompt/README.md

 * Images load properly.
 * Score for correct and incorrect answers update properly.
 * Modal window and correct modal message (according to score) appear when game is finished.
-* Upon clicking a button on the modal window user is directed either to the start of the game (if they choose to play again) or google (if they choose to finish playing).
+* Upon clicking a button on the modal window user is directed to the start of the game (if they choose to play again) or a modal window with a goodbye message.

 #### Validator testing